Submit our quick form and get quotes now!

 With labour: $4,800

 |Large-sized house (5000 + square feet)||

-The average price of paint will range between $20 to $60 per gallon, and a single gallon will cover about 200 square feet.
-Do take into account tools you might need for this project including brushes, tape to mark off trim.
+The average price of paint will range between $24 to $72 per gallon, and a single gallon will cover about 200 square feet.
+Do take into account tools you might need for this project including brushes, and tape to mark off the trim.
 As you’ve noticed above, working with contractors will generally double the cost of the job.
 But working with professionals will guarantee that it’ll be done correctly.